-- Your child's progress will be continually monitored by his/her class teacher. - His/her progress will be reviewed formally with members of the senior leadership team every term in reading, writing and numeracy, through pupil progress meetings. - If your child is in Year 1or above and working below National Curriculum Level 1, a more sensitive assessment tool can be used called P Scales, which shows children's attainment in more detail - breaking learning down into smaller steps. - At the end of each key stage (i.e. at the end of year 2 and year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
-This is something the government requires all schools to do and are the results that are published nationally. - Where necessary, children will have an additional support plan based on targets agreed by teachers, parents, the Inclusion lead and/or external agencies which specific to their needs.
+- Your child's progress will be continually monitored by his/her class teacher. - His/her progress will be reviewed formally with members of the senior leadership team every term in reading, writing and numeracy, through pupil progress meetings. - If your child is in Year 1 or above and working below Key Stage 1 expectations, a more sensitive assessment tool can be used called Pre-Key Stage 1 standards, which shows children's attainment in more detail - breaking learning down into smaller steps. - At the end of each key stage (i.e. at the end of year 2 and year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
+This is something the government requires all schools to do and are the results that are published nationally. - Where necessary, children will have an additional support plan based on targets agreed by teachers, parents, SENCO and/or external agencies which specific to their needs.
 Targets will be designed to accelerate learning and close the gap.
-Progress against these targets will be reviewed regularly, evidence for judgements assessed and a future plan made. - The progress of children with a statement of SEN/EHC Plan will be formally reviewed at an Annual Review with all adults involved with the child's education. - The Inclusion lead will also check that your child is making good progress within any individual work and in any group that they take part in. - Regular book monitoring and lesson observations will be carried out by members of the senior leadership team to ensure that the needs of all children are met and that the quality of teaching and learning is high. - For all children with a statement of special educational needs or an education, health and care plan, an annual review will take place with all adults and relevant professionals involved with the child to review the needs and current level of support they are receiving.
+Progress against these targets will be reviewed regularly, evidence for judgements assessed and a future plan made. - The SENCO will also check that your child is making good progress within any individual work and in any group that they take part in. - Regular book monitoring and lesson observations will be carried out by members of the senior leadership team to ensure that the needs of all children are met and that the quality of teaching and learning is high. - For all children with an EHCP, an annual review will take place with all adults and relevant professionals involved with the child to review the needs and current level of support they are receiving.